synergy-design-system/synergy-design-system/.changeset/1078-create-migration-iconset.md

 docs: 📚 Make sure to use correct icons on both 2018 and 2025 stories (#1024)

-Documentation now correctly toggles the icon sets, using the new `getIconMigrationName` underneath.
+Documentation now correctly toggles the icon sets, using the new `migrateIconName` underneath.